 Q: Why do I see the wrong test suite and tests when I click 'View Tests' from the notification email about tests that are assigned to me?

-A: This might happen if you were prompted to enter sign-in credentials for Visual Studio Online when you clicked this link.
-Without signing out from Visual Studio Online, click 'View Tests' again to see the correct test suite and tests.
+A: This might happen if you were prompted to enter sign-in credentials for Visual Studio Team Services when you clicked this link.
+Without signing out from Visual Studio Team Services, click 'View Tests' again to see the correct test suite and tests.